 Easy Sauteed Spinach Step by Step

 Saute roughly minced garlic in extra virgin olive oil over medium heat for 30 seconds.
+I use this deep skillet from Calphalon that has lasted me more than 20 years!
+Here is a similar cookware set (my affiliate link).

 Add spinach and salt.